idMJA/magma-filters/README.md

 # magma-filters
-A plugin that allows you to set filter faster in Kazagumo
+A plugin that allows you to set filter faster in magmastream

 Install
 ```